Primary clarifier for purification

 Benefits of combining a primary clarifier with a buffer tank

 Combining a primary clarifier with a buffer tank is a wise choice for optimal water management.
-The primary clarifier separates suspended solids to form mud, while the buffer tank plays an important role in regulating the quantity of water to be treated.
+The primary clarifier separates suspended solids to form sludge, while the buffer tank plays an important role in regulating the quantity of water to be treated.

 This combination offers many advantages, including: